tobias-weiss-ai-xr/opendesk-edu/docs/monitoring.md

 Together with [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), you can easily leverage the full potential of the open-source cloud-native observability stack.

-Before enabling the following options, you need to install the respective custom resource definitions (CRDs) from the kube-prometheus-stack repository or Prometheus operator.
+Before enabling the following options, you need to install the respective custom resource definitions (CRDs) from the kube-prometheus-stack repository which should at least include the Prometheus Operator.

 # Defaults